Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # counting the lines and divide by 4
 zcat Sample*/*_R1_* | wc -l
 ```
 * Whats our total bp of data?
 (Read length x 2(paired-end) x Number of reads)
-* If we have a 5 MB genome, what is our average coverage?
-(Total bp/5,000,000)
+* If we have a 7 MB genome, what is our average coverage?
+(Total bp/7,000,000)

+If you completed the above calculation lets hop you have at least 10X coverage.
+For the most part, the higher the coverage the better off we are.
+If you have low coverage you'll want to do some more sequenicng and get more read data.
+Usually published genomes have at least 70-100X coverage.

 ## Read Quality Check w/ FASTQC
 manual: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/